-FCP's Live/Time Pattern.
+FCP's live/time pattern.
 For each unique FCP we have to capture the live/time pattern following the FCP.
 This is a slice of the live/time function following the FCP that recurs throughout the complete program execution.
 We sample the FCP's live/time pattern at a frequency of one sample per 0.5MB of allocated memory and use it as input for the cost-benefit model.
 An FCP's live/time pattern is independent of the heap size (the same information is used for all heap sizes) and is independent of the collection scheme (the same information is used for both GenMS and GenCopy).
-It only needs to be computed once for each benchmark.
-For completeness, we add that in order to be independent of the collection scheme, we differentiate between data that is eligible to be copied and data that cannot be copied.
+And it only needs to be computed once for each benchmark.

-3.2 Collector Analysis
+3.2 Collector analysis

-So far, we discussed the offline profiling that is required for GCH.
+So far, we discussed the offline application profiling that is required for GCH.
 We now discuss the characterization of the garbage collector.
 This characterization will be used in the cost model that will drive the decision making in GCH during program execution.
 The characterization of the garbage collector quantifies the cost of a collection.
 We identify three cost sources: the cost of a full-heap collection, the cost of a nursery collection and the cost of processing the remembered set.
 The cost functions take as input the amount of live data and output the estimated collection time.
 These cost functions are dependent on the application, the collector and the given platform (VM, microprocessor, etc.).